3mdeb/news-and-ideas/blog/content/post/2020-03-24-trenchboot-nlnet-introduction.md

 ## Introduction

 Our company's activity is to provide secure firmware and embedded systems to our customers.
-Our strategy is to use, contribute and spread open source solutions as much as possible.
+3mdeb strategy is to use, contribute and spread open source solutions as much as possible.
 Factor, motivating to further work and showing the legitimacy of the adopted philosophy, is a great community response.
 Big kudos to Marek Marczykowski-Górecki (QubesOS) and Thierry Laurion (Insurgo) who